 It was the final note, of course, and you can see where this is going.
 It took most of the night - charging the capacitor banks, tweaking the settings, sending each ball to the correct place and time.
 I left the physics building shortly before dawn, glad that Dr. Veybach wasn't an early bird.
 I knew the balls would arrive safely, because I'd already collected them so I could send them back to be collected - ouch.
 Thinking about it was just inviting a headache.

 I'm looking forward to meeting Lisa and cashing in on the lottery.
-And I know I shouldn't look a gift horse in the mouth, but I keep wondering where the balls are now?
-They came out of the machine before they went in and - yeah, that makes my head hurt.
-Most of all I wonder who actually wrote the notes, and when?
+And I know I shouldn't look a gift horse in the mouth, but I keep wondering - where did the balls come from?
+They popped in and out of existence like the mysterious quantum particles that may have triggered the big bang.
+There’s no proof (except for my own memory) that they were ever here - I didn’t even think to take a picture!
+And even though I recognized the handwriting, I don’t remember doing it.
+All I know for sure is that the ping pong balls came out of the machine before they went in and – yeah, that definitely makes my head hurt.
+Most of all I wonder who did write the notes, and when?